A Compact Broadband Purcell Filter for Superconducting Quantum Circuits in a 3D Flip-Chip Architecture: Circuit Design and Methodology

 The diagonal elements $m_{ii}$ of the coupling matrix in~(\ref{eq:m_matrix}) determine the uncoupled resonance frequencies $f_{0i}$ of the individual resonators in the absence of other resonators in the circuit.
 Each resonator’s bare frequency is governed primarily by its electrical length and cross-sectional geometry.
 For a $\lambda/4$ transmission-line resonator, the resonance frequency can be expressed as

 where $l_t$ is the physical length of the resonator and $L_l^g$ and $C_l^g$ are the geometrical inductance and capacitance per unit length, respectively.
-These parameters can be determined using the conformal mapping technique described in Appendix~\ref{app:TGCPW}. $L_l^k$ is the kinetic inductance inherently from the superconducting material.
-In accordance with our previous experimental characterizations \cite{luo2025}, the ratio $L_l^k/L_l^g$ is approximately 3.1\,\% for the CPW line with $w=10$\,$\mu\text{m}$ and $g=9\,\mu\text{m}$\, fabricated on a 150\,nm thick Nb thin-film metal layer.
+These parameters can be determined using the conformal mapping technique described in Appendix~\ref{app:TGCPW}.

 The square capacitive patch, with capacitance of $C_p$, located at the open end of the filter resonator introduces an additional capacitive loading that can be approximated as an equivalent extension of the resonator’s physical length, such that